• Skip to primary navigation

 Easy Apple Pie Bars (Slab Pie Recipe)

-Easy Apple Pie Bars (Slab Pie Recipe) is a traditional dessert from Transylvania, Romania, baked in a jelly roll pan, cut in squares, and dusted with powder sugar.
+Easy Apple Pie Bars (Slab Pie Recipe) is a traditional dessert from Transylvania, Romania, baked in a jelly roll pan, cut in squares, and dusted with powdered sugar.
 You will need a 9x13 pan.

-4.84 from 12 votes
+4.85 from 13 votes

 Print Pin Share GrowSaved!
 Rate